Saddle River (Passaic River tributary)

 The Ho-Ho-Kus Brook, a major tributary, joins the Saddle River at the Dunkerhook area of Saddle River County Park.
 Their confluence marks the border of four Bergen County towns: Ridgewood, Paramus, Glen Rock and Fair Lawn.

 The terminus of the Saddle River is at Garfield and Wallington, where the waterway empties into the Passaic River.
 The Passaic River drains at Newark Bay and via Arthur Kill and Kill van Kull to the Atlantic Ocean.
 The northern part of the Saddle River watershed drains an area between the Ramapo River watershed to the west, and the Hackensack River watershed to the east.

-Fish species in the Saddle River include largemouth bass, pickerel, bullhead catfish, sunfish and different varieties of trout.
+Fish species in the Saddle River include largemouth bass, Brown bullhead, yellow bullhead, longnose dace, white sucker, tessellated darter, blacknose dace, various species of sunfish, American eel, carp and different varieties of trout.
 Most of the trout are stocked by the New Jersey Division of Fish and Wildlife, although the uppermost reaches of the river and some of its tributaries hold wild brown trout.
 These wild trout are threatened by increased residential use of lawn fertilizer which contributes to algae and weed growth.